 Voting by post

-To vote by post simply print out and fill in an application form and then email or post it to the addresses in the CONTACT US section of this page.
+To vote by post, simply print out and fill in an application form and then email or post it to the addresses in the Contact Details section of this page.

-If you wish to vote by post in the local elections in May 2019 then we must receive your application by 5pm on Monday 15 April.
+If you wish to vote by post in the local elections on 2 May 2019, then we must receive your application by 5pm on Monday 15 April.

 How it works